 What is domain privacy protection?

-When you purchase a domain name, you are registering it with ICANN or the top level domain provider from your country.
+When you purchase a domain name, you are registering it with ICANN or the top level domain provider in your country.
 You are required to give out your info, such as name, address, and email address.
 Your personal info, along with information about your registrar and the expiry date, is then stored in the WHOIS database.

 This database is similar to a phone book of the Internet.
 Everyone can use it to see who owns the domain and when it expires.
 This means your info will be available to scammers and spammers.
 So you will end up receiving a lot of spam emails and even phone calls.
 Having your info private will also help prevent domain hijacking.